gumaerc-testorg/6.867-fall-2006/content/pages/readings.md

 ### Optional

 Schapire, Robert.
 "A Brief Introduction to Boosting."
-Proceedings of the 16th International Joint Conference on Artificial Intelligence, 1999, pp. 1401-1406.
+Proceedings of the 16{{< sup "th" >}} International Joint Conference on Artificial Intelligence, 1999, pp. 1401-1406.

 {{< tdclose >}}